shayanrc/shayanrc/README.md

 experience) and a proven track record of prototyping, building, and deploying machine learning solutions across a variety of industries including Pharma, Finance, and Manufacturing

-- Interested in NLP projects which require deep learning.
+Interested in projects which require:
-- Currently learning more about IPFS, Blockchain, Git, Web 3.0, let's call 'em what they are: Merkle DAGs
-- Looking to collaborate on any AI/ML/deep learning/Data Science project which will contribute towards the war on COVID
+- NLP Deep Learning with Large Language Models.
+- Computer Vision on Sattelite Imagery
+- Reinforcement Learning projects

 Contact/Follow me on:
 - LinkedIn : https://www.linkedin.com/in/shayan-roychoudhury/